 Lavender has proven useful in a few ways the last few weeks.
 Michael was cleaning our deck one day a few weekends ago and came in with a deep splinter in his finger.
 I found that Lavender can help.
 I’m not going to tell you it magically made the splinter come out—it didn’t, but Michael’s splinter was also REALLY deep—but it was soothing to the wound, particularly because I had to split the skin layer by layer (using the needle) to open it up, and then dig in there with sharp tweezers.
 Ouch!
 After the splinter was out, Michael washed it out, I put a little more lavender on it, and he covered it up with a Band-Aid.
 It healed quickly!
 (Side note: I read that Thieves oil can help a splinter back itself out. doTERRA’s version of Thieves is actually OnGuard—which I didn’t know until a reader pointed it out to me!—so I will be trying that next time we’re dealing with a splinter!)

-One REALLY effective use for Lavender is for mosquito bite relief!
+One REALLY effective use for Lavender is for helping with mosquito bite relief!
 My mom came over on Sunday after having been eaten alive all over her legs by mosquitoes.
 She asked if I had anything that could help and I gave her Lavender, which she applied neat (undiluted) to each of her bites.
 Just a drop to each.
 She said it worked wonders!
-It alleviated the itching and also helped reduce some of the swelling.
+It helped alleviate the itching and also helped reduce some of the swelling.
 Lavender will definitely be coming with us when we go to the Pocono Mountains later this summer.
 Mosquito bite relief for all!

 A new oil for me this month has been Serenity, which is doTERRA’s calming blend.
 We’ve been diffusing this in our bedroom some nights, and I swear, it has helped me sleep like a rock on the nights we use it.
-I’m told that if you add a drop of Vetiver on top of Serenity, it’s like taking an Ambien.
+I’m told that if you add a drop of Vetiver on top of Serenity, it’s basically like taking an Ambien.
 I will have to try that some day, as soon as I get my hands on some Vetiver.
 I’ll report back. ;)

 Additional points of interest: